fnight128/MagpiEM/README.md

 | Allow Flipped Particles | If enabled, particles with alternating, opposite orientations will be allowed, and count as correct |

 ## Choosing Correct Lattices
 After cleaning has been run, inspect the tomograms given.
-The option “Show removed particles” can be helpful to ensure no good particles have been removed.
+The option "Show removed particles" can be helpful to ensure no good particles have been removed.

 Once you’re satisfied with the automated step, the last step is to remove any unwanted lattices if necessary.
 Typically these will be lattices with opposite orientations, which obey the lattice geometry but were picked erroneously during template matching.

-Selecting “Cone plot” can be useful here, but due to some very unfortunate quirks of the graphing software, this can sometimes generate comically large cones (see "cone_fix_readme.txt" for more information).
+Selecting "Cone plot" can be useful here, but due to some very unfortunate quirks of the graphing software, this can sometimes generate comically large cones (see "cone_fix_readme.txt" for more information).
 Simply clicking "Set" next to "Overall Cone Size" will fix this problem.
 I hope to one day find a more pleasing solution.

 The final step is to select which lattices are correct in the results given.
 Chosen lattices are highlighted in white.
 There are two ways to do this, depending on how many correct lattices are present in each image:
 *	If only a small number of correct lattices are present in each image (for example, if the image has been divided into sub-regions for template matching), it is more convenient to select each correct lattice.
-In this case, ensure the toggle under “Save Result” is set to “Keep selected particles”
+In this case, ensure the toggle under "Save Result" is set to "Keep selected particles"
 *	If a large number of correct lattices are present (for example, a picking result of an entire undivided image at once), it may be impractical to select each correct lattice.
-Instead, select each incorrect lattice, and then change the setting under “Save Result” to “Keep unselected particles”.
+Instead, select each incorrect lattice, and then change the setting under "Save Result" to "Keep unselected particles".
 This will save all lattices EXCEPT the ones chosen.

 Buttons are available to select all concave or convex lattices i.e. lattices with curvature greater than or less than 90°.
 This can sometimes prove useful.